adegokeisrael/e23m23a23m23i23l/README.md

-# A Multi-Model based BERT-embedded system for spam detection
+# A Machine Learning Based spam detector

 * The output dataset is an extension of the existing input dataset retrieved from the [SMS Spam Collection Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset).

 * This repo stores the input dataset, the dataset with the embeddings and the code used to generate this dataset.

+## Features
+* Spam content Detection
+* Naive Bayes Classifier
+* Malware content Detection
+* BERT classifier

 ## Architecture
 ![Capture](https://user-images.githubusercontent.com/47308654/212576464-c7580a0e-e33d-432c-badb-650f45ebcc64.PNG)

 ## Overview
 * This project implements a fully functional flask interfaced app written in python for spam filtering
-* It employs multi-model blocks consisting of a BERT Model, Light GBM classifier and a Naive Bayes classifier
+* It employs multi-model blocks consisting of a BERT Model, Light GBM classifier and a Naive Bayes classifier for a content-based analysis and filtering
+* It integrates a malware detector to scan through attachements for malwares
 * It reads email messages via the Google gmail API then runs it through our classifier to evaluate its content
 * The result of evaluation is then presented on the front-end in three columns each containing the `Date`, `Sender`, `Subject` and `Prediction`